-Police Reform in countries in transition is closely connected to peacekeeping and peacebuilding.
-The article discusses successes and failures, and the role of police, using Kosovo as an example.
-It is essential to know whether strategies, structures, and methods of military and police interventions are working, and we need to know whether the reform of administration, police and judiciary in the aftermath of an international intervention are sustainable.
-As peace and justice go together, the role of police reform in the context of the reform of the judiciary is discussed.
-There is an open clash between the mainstream international understanding of what a "just society" or a society, functioning under the "rule of law" is (or should) be on one side, and the local understanding of the members of a society, who survived different kinds of suppression and war over years or centuries, often by building up their own informal structures and their own rules of living together.
-In Kosovo, nine years of a UN international protectorate has achieved remarkably little.
-The country is called "UNMIKI-STAN", and one may find quotes like "We came, saw and failed" (Zaremba 2007), referring to those who came as experts for UN, OSCE, EU or NGO's.
-One reason for the failure is, that neither the military (KFOR), nor the international police force (UN-MIK CIVPOL) or the UN-administration have been prepared in a proper way for their mission, resulting in disadvantages and bad examples for locals.
-The organization of administration, as the organization of the reform of public institutions and judiciary in Kosovo was lacking basic social and ethnographic knowledge of the country and the Kosovo society.
-This resulted in at least partly practising "peacekeeping as tourism" (Sion 2008) and spending more money for international experts and administration than for supporting the country.
-In 2008, more than nine years after the UN took over responsibility for the country, the legal system is still not working properly and the country is in a disastrous social and economic situation.
-Huge, ineffective reconstruction programs and a body of neo-colonial administrators become the focus of local resentment.
-53 separate national police units were under UN-umbrella at the beginning practising their own brand of law and order, while at the same time preaching the gospel of universal standards.
-Police officers or civil workers, arriving in Kosovo with very best intentions, often got frustrated by the burden of UN- or OSCEadministration.
-Others came to Kosovo as "mission addicts", spending more time in "networking" and organizing their next mission than taking care of their official and well paid task.
-Missing cooperation within the international organizations and between these organizations and NGO's resulted in mismanagement and structures of keeping the own organization running while paying no attention to the work of others.
-To reform public institutions demands more than flying in internationals and imposing new laws or regulations.
-Civilizing security in a country in transition also needs a strong theoretical background.
-By using Clifford Shearing's idea of "Nodal Security", the article discusses possibilities to conceptualize and promote security as a local public good:Internationals help to establish the necessary "nodals" and networks.
+Police reform in countries in transition is closely connected to peacekeeping and peacebuilding.
+This paper discusses successes and failures of peacebuilding, and the role of police therein, using Kosovo as an example.
+It is essential to know whether strategies, structures, and methods of military and police interventions are working, and we need to know whether the reform of administration, police and judiciary in the aftermath of an international intervention is sustainable.
+As peace and justice go together, the role of police reform in the context of the reform of the judiciary is discussed here too.
+There is a blatant clash between mainstream international understanding of what a 'just society' is, or what a society functioning under the rule of law is or should be, on the one hand, and, on the other hand, the local understanding thereof by members of a society who have survived different kinds of oppression and war for years or centuries, often by building up their own informal structures and their own rules of cohabitation.
+In Kosovo, nine years as an UN international protectorate has achieved remarkably little.
+The country is dubbed "UNMIKistan", and one finds quotes like "We came, saw and failed" (Zaremba, 2007), referring to those experts who came on behalf of the UN, the Organization for Security and Cooperation in Europe (OSCE), EU or NGOs.
+One reason for the failure is that neither the military (Nato Kosovo Force - KFOR) nor the international police force (UNMIK CIVPOL) nor the UN administration were properly prepared for their respective missions, resulting in disadvantages for the local population and presenting them with examples that ought not to be emulated.
+Those who tackled the organization of the administration, as well as the organization of the reform of public institutions and the judiciary in Kosovo, lacked basic social and ethnographic knowledge of the country and of the Kosovan society.
+This resulted, partly, in practising peacekeeping as "war tourism" (Sion, 2008: 202) and spending more money on international experts and administration than on supporting the country.
+In 2008, more than nine years after the UN took responsibility for the country, the legal system is still not working properly and the country is in a disastrous social and economic situation.
+Huge, ineffective reconstruction programs and a body of neo-colonial administrators have become the focus of local resentment.
+In the beginning, 53 separate national police units, under the UN umbrella, practiced their own brand of law and order, while simultaneously preaching the gospel of universal standards.
+Police officers or civilian workers, arriving in Kosovo with the very best intentions, often got frustrated by the burden of the UN or OSCE administration.
+Others came to Kosovo as 'mission addicts', spending more time networking and organizing their next mission than carrying out their official, well paid function.
+A lack of cooperation both within and among all these international organizations and NGOs resulted not only in mismanagement, but in structures that doggedly focused on keeping their own organization running, while ignoring the work of others.
+To reform public institutions demands more than simply flying in these 'internationals' and imposing new laws or regulations.
+Reforming security in a country in transition also requires a strong theoretical background.
+Using Shearing and Wood's idea of "nodal security" (Shearing & Wood, 2003b), this paper discusses the possibilities of conceptualizing and promoting security as a local public good.
+The function of 'internationals' is to help establish the necessary "nodes" and networks.